-Here's everything we know about the game from the first announcement trailer up to the gameplay reveal at E3 2017 and the latest release date rumours.
+Here's everything we know about the game, from the first announcement trailer up to the gameplay reveal at E3 2017 and the latest release date rumours.

-Thanks to E3 2017 we've seen our first gameplay from Spider-Man, and so now have a pretty good idea of what to expect.
+We saw our first gameplay clip from Spider-Man during E3 2017, and now have a pretty good idea of what to expect.

 The nine-minute clip shows off a mission in which Spider-Man intervenes in a fight between two rival criminal gangs.
 In many ways, the game looks to have taken inspiration from Rocksteady's successful Batman: Arkham games, with a blend of stealth and larger melee brawls.